 The "aos sidhe" means "people of the mound" and refers to the supernatural beings that are believed to reside beneath the fairy mounds all over Ireland.
 When people talk about them today, they might refer to them simply as the sidhe, the wee folk, or the fair folk, but these are not the cute little winged fairies of your childhood.
 While they can be helpful, they can also be downright nasty and mischievous.
 So where did these mysterious "folk" come from.

 Originally, Ireland was ruled by a small dark-haired race of people known as the Firbolg.
-Then, about 4000 years ago, they were attacked by a tall fair-haired tribe known as the Tuatha De Danann or the "tribe of the goddess Danu".
+Then, about 4000 years ago, they were attacked by a tall fair-haired tribe known as the Tuatha Dé Danann or the "tribe of the goddess Danu".
 Now this is where the story becomes clouded by the mists of time and mythology.

-Thomas Buchanan Read's "The Harp of Erin" 1897
+This version of the tale came from Thomas Buchanan Read's "The Harp of Erin" 1897

 Slea Bua - The Spear of Lugh